Unilateral Training for Hypertrophy: The Key to Balanced Muscle Development

 Key Takeaways

-- Unilateral training involves working one side of the body at a time, as opposed to bilateral training which involves working both sides simultaneously.
+• Unilateral training involves working one side of the body at a time, while bilateral training involves working both sides together.

-- To incorporate unilateral training into your workout routine, consider using single-leg or single-arm exercises, and focusing on maintaining proper form and balance.
+• To incorporate unilateral training, introduce single-leg or single-arm exercises into your routine and focus on maintaining proper form and balance.

 The Benefits of Unilateral Training for Hypertrophy